As the MSO performs, you share in the upside, a second income stream on top of your PC distributions.

 How the Verdira Model Works

-You own the Professional Corporation (PC).
-Verdira provides management services through an MSA.
-You pay the MSA fee from practice revenue.
-Everything left after MSA fees and your PC operating expenses is yours.
+Verdira manages the business through an MSA.
+You pay one fixed fee from revenue, and everything left after that fee and your operating costs is yours.

-Zero capital required.
-The MSO pays the seller directly for all non-clinical assets.
-You own the PC at zero cost.
-No loan, no debt, no financial obligation to Verdira.
+The MSO pays the seller directly.
+You own the PC at no cost.
+No loan, no debt, no obligation to Verdira.

 The Breakdown